prologos1/minidocker/README.md

 # minidocker
-Docker container with PHP, mysqli, pdo, ssh2, xdebug, sqlite3
+Docker container with PHP 8.3, mysqli, pdo, ssh2, xdebug, sqlite3

 The command builds images before starting the container, and starts all services that are defined in the docker-compose.yml file (the command creates and starts containers).